Hyperbolic Random Forests: Hyperbolic Random Forests

 \subsubsection{Combining classes}

 The default \texttt{HoroSplitter} uses a one-versus-rest approach to deal with multi-class data.
 As a result, it can only find one-versus-rest splits.
-Nonetheless, a horosphere split with a high information gain could have more than a single class in either partition.
-To be able to find good splits with multiple classes while avoiding searching over all possible combinations, only the most promising combinations should be evaluated.
-For this, we design a heuristic that transforms the multi-class problem into a hierarchical set of binary problems by iteratively grouping classes together into two hyperclasses based on their lowest common ancestor (LCA).
+Nonetheless, a horosphere split with a high information gain could have more than one class in either partition.
+To find good splits with multiple classes while avoiding searching over all possible combinations, only the most promising combinations should be evaluated.
+For this, we design a heuristic that transforms the multi-class problem into a hierarchical set of binary problems by iteratively grouping classes into two hyperclasses based on their lowest common ancestor (LCA).
 Then, these binary combinations are added to the pool of one-versus-rest experiments and evaluated for their information gain.

 Recall the connection of hyperbolic space to graph-theoretical trees.
 In a tree, similar leaf nodes lie in a small subtree and have their LCA at a high depth.
 In contrast, dissimilar nodes will have their LCA close to the root of the tree.
 We exploit the analog of this property in hyperbolic space to cluster together the most similar classes first, as similar classes are likely to be capturable by a single horosphere.